Efficiently Embedding Dynamic Knowledge Graphs: Experimental Results

 \subsection{Experimental Setup}

-\spara{Datasets.} Since there is no publicly available benchmark dataset on link prediction and QA on dynamic KGs, we built four new datasets (two are for link prediction, one is for QA, and one is for scalability testing) from real-world KGs.
+\spara{Datasets.} Since there is no publicly available benchmark dataset on link prediction and QA on dynamic KGs, we built four new datasets (two for link prediction, one for QA, and one for scalability testing) from real-world KGs.
 Each dataset contains multiple snapshots, the differences between which are real changes between different versions of a KG.

-\textbf{(1) YAGO-3SP.} YAGO~\cite{mahdisoltani2013yago3} is a large-scale KG constructed from Wikipedia, WordNet, and GeoNames.
-Different versions of YAGO (\url{http://yago-knowledge.org/}) were published at different time.
-We extracted subsets of YAGO2.5, YAGO3, and YAGO3.1 as three snapshots of our dataset YAGO-3SP, respectively.
+\textbf{(1) YAGO-3SP.} YAGO~\cite{mahdisoltani2013yago3} is a large-scale KG built from Wikipedia, WordNet, and GeoNames.
+YAGO (\url{http://yago-knowledge.org/}) has different versions published at different times.
+We extracted subsets of YAGO2.5, YAGO3, and YAGO3.1 as three snapshots of our YAGO-3SP dataset.
 YAGO-3SP was designed for link prediction, and we split each snapshot into a training set, a validation set, and a test set.
 The three snapshots share the same validation set and test set, in which triples are unchanged in these snapshots.

-\textbf{(2) IMDB-30SP.} The Internet Movie Database (IMDB) is a KG consisting of the entities of movies, TV series, actors, directors, among others, as well as their relationships.
+\textbf{(2) IMDB-30SP.} The Internet Movie Database (IMDB) is a KG consisting of the entities of movies, TV series, actors, directors, among others, and their relationships.
 IMDB provides daily dumps (\url{https://datasets.imdbws.com/}), and we downloaded them each day from January 22 to February 20 in 2019.
 We extracted 30 snapshots from such dumps to compose our dataset IMDB-30SP.
 Similar to YAGO-3SP, IMDB-30SP was also designed for link prediction, and we split each snapshot into a training set, a validation set, and a test set.
 All snapshots share the same validation set and test set.

 \textbf{(3) IMDB-13-3SP.} Different from IMDB-30SP, the size of each snapshot in IMDB-13-3SP is much larger.
 We kept all the triples about the movies and TV series released after 2013 in the IMDB datasets from January 22 to 24, 2019.
 With these triples, we built three snaphots.
 Since IMDB-13-3SP was only utilized to test the scalability of our online learning, we only split each snapshot into a training set and a validation set.